codepoet80/NoPlaceLikeHome/README.md

 Access level can be used to show or hide icons, based on detected conditions.
 To make sure this is applied correctly for your environment, adjust the global variables as follows:

 - `$localDef` is the IP address configuration that would indicate a visitor is on the same network as the server.
 Adjust to match the IP settings handed out by your router.
+The last octet is deliberately omitted, to allow the whole subnet.
-- `$vpnDef` is used to indicate a visitor is coming through a gateway (like a VPN).
+- `$vpnDef` is used to indicate a visitor is coming through a VPN or proxy.
 Adjust to match the IP address of the gateway.
+The last octet is included on the assumption that traffic shows as being from the proxy.
 - All other visitors are considered remote.

 ### Launcher Icons